A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Proofs for Section

 Before proving \cref{thm:lightson}, we first introduce three lemmas to characterize the error introduced by sketching.
+We introduce the notation $\Delta_t$ to denote the sketching error at the $t$-th round.

-Specifically, \cref{lem:sketch-error} bound the error for regret analysis with \cref{lem:log-det}, while \cref{lem:sketch-error-for-hysteresis} bound the error for projection-count analysis with \cref{lem:neg-tr}. \cref{lem:fd-substracted-mass} bounds the total error with the spectrum of the Hessian-related matrix.
+where $\sigma_i(S_t)$ is the $i$-th greatest singular value of $S_t$.
+Specifically, \cref{lem:sketch-error} bounds the error for regret analysis with \cref{lem:log-det}, while \cref{lem:sketch-error-for-deferral} bounds the error for projection-count analysis with \cref{lem:neg-tr}. \cref{lem:fd-subtracted-mass} bounds the total error with the spectrum of the Hessian-related matrix.